Constantino Cajetan: Legacy

 Cajetan was a collector of books, and at his death left his fortune to the Bibliotheca Aniciana, founded by him in honor of the family of St. Gregory the Great (Gens Anicia); the books have since been divided between the Propaganda Library and that of the Sapienza, or Roman University.
 To many his chief title to fame will rest on his claim to be considered the first promoter, if not the founder, of the Propaganda College at Rome.
 He had long hoped to found at Rome a Collegium Gregorianum de propagandâ fide, in which young Benedictines might be trained for foreign missions, after the spirit and teachings of St. Gregory the Great, Apostle of the Anglo-Saxons.
 He really opened a house of studies for this purpose in the monastery of San Benedetto in Piscinula at Rome, and this may be looked on as historically the germ of Propaganda.
 His idea was taken up seriously by Pope Gregory XV (1621–23), who enlarged and modified until it took shape as the "Collegium [later Urbanum] de propagandâ fide".
-The pioneer labors of Dom Cajetan received due recognition by his nomination as first consultor of the new college.
+The pioneer labors of Cajetan received due recognition by his nomination as first consultor of the new college.